diogoftm/TPDV/docs/report.md

 5. Client sends an ok message after clone is completed.
 6. Server sends a close session message.

-After clone is completed, client will ask user for the vault password and will decipher it inside the enclave using the same process as the server (AESGCM with the password hash).
+After the cloning process is completed, the client prompts the user for the vault password and decrypts it within the enclave using the same process as the server (AESGCM with the password hash).

-Server is not validating the client certificate, it could be implemented by adding some extra steps which could include asking for the client certificate, verifying if is the same as the server and then asking for a challenge to be signed by the client (proof that client has the private certificate key).
+Currently, the server does not validate the client certificate.
+This functionality could be implemented by introducing additional steps, such as requesting the client certificate, verifying if it matches the expected certificate on the server side, and then requesting a challenge to be signed by the client as proof that it possesses the private certificate key.

 Server             |  Client
 :-------------------------:|:-------------------------:
 ![](./assets/clone_1.png)  |  ![](./assets/clone_2.png)

 # Conclusions
+This project showcases the robust capabilities of Intel SGX as a secure mechanism for safeguarding sensitive data during execution.
+By encapsulating critical processes within SGX enclaves, it creates a fortified environment where data handling occurs with heightened security.

+This vault empowers users to confidently manage, store, and transport sensitive data that would otherwise be vulnerable to exposure.
+Leveraging Intel SGX enclaves ensures that even in potentially compromised environments, data remains protected, preserving its confidentiality and integrity throughout its lifecycle.